Redundancy Pay in Australia: What You're Entitled To (and What You're Not)

 7. Keep all emails and letters in one folder for later disputes

-Unfun tip that can save you stress: do this before you go into full "I need to rewrite my life plan tonight" mode.
+Unfun tip that save you stress: do this before you go into full "I need to rewrite my life plan tonight" mode.

 Final word